SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 The endpoints are named in plural form, even when handling single objects, to keep uniform paths.

+### Incidents

+Incidents are the main information bearer at the status page.
+They hold data to describe an incident, that is happening or has happened, all stages the incident progresses through and all updates related to the resolution of the incident.

+An incident is considered active, while no endpoint was set.

 ### Phase list

 The list of phases that an incident can go through has a crucial order.
 So it MUST be handled as the given list.